ccollicutt/ccollicutt.github.io/_posts/2019-09-29-mikrotik-CRS326-24G-2S-RM.md

 * Set each VLAN ID separately so you can edit them easier later
 * `/interface bridge port` and `/interface bridge vlan` will be your friend
 * RouterOS reports "current tagged" and "current untagged" which can be confusing, use "print detail" to see what is actually tagged and untagged
+* Note "vlan-filtering=yes" during bridge creation.
+Many of the docs show starting with "vlan-filtering=no" while building the configuration because they don't want you to lock yourself out of the switch (if you are connected over the network) before you are done.
+So their examples are create the bridge, configure the switch, then finally turn vlan filtering on once you are done.
+But it would be easy to forget to turn it on.
+I changed the example above to set it to yes at the start.

 Also note that if you don't have an "H" beside a port then it's not being managed in hardware and will be slow.